Norman Le Brocq: Recognition controversy and awards

-Unlike in the rest of Europe, the liberation of the Channel Islands did not result in the honouring of the resistance and the punishment of Nazi collaborators, a fact which left Brocq feeling bitter towards the local police who had "helped the Germans round up non-natives for internment in Germany.″ According to several historians, Norman Le Brocq became "an embarrassment as a guilty conscience of the misdeeds of so many."
+Unlike in the rest of Europe, the liberation of the Channel Islands did not result in the honouring of the resistance and the punishment of Nazi collaborators, a fact which left Brocq feeling bitter towards the local police who had "helped the Germans round up non-natives for internment in Germany.″ According to several historians, Le Brocq became "an embarrassment as a guilty conscience of the misdeeds of so many."
 Despite winning multiple elections throughout the 1960s and 70s to become a State Deputy, Le Brocq suffered heavy discrimination by many Jersey residents for his communist beliefs and was blacklisted by many of the island's employers.
 Many other known members of the JDM resistance cells also found it difficult to find employment, and were subjected to a "McCarthy style witch hunt".
 The houses of many JDM members were targeted by vandals who painted them with Hammer and Sickles, and in some cases, rotten vegetables were thrown at these former anti-Nazi resistors during public gatherings.
 Despite lacking widespread recognition in Jersey for his role as a leader of the island's anti-Nazi resistance, his efforts were remembered fondly by both the Soviet Union and by several Spanish Republican POWs who chose to stay in Jersey after the defeat of the Axis.

-In 1960 Le Brocq invited the crew of the Soviet timber ship Jarensk to visit the site of mass graves in Westmount near Saint Helier, belonging to Soviet POWs killed by the Germans.
-The sailors donated money for the creation of a memorial monument, and a memorial ceremony led by Spanish Republican leader Francisco Font was held annually at the site.
-In 1966 the Soviet Union honoured nineteen members of the resistance, including Norman Le Brocq, by awarding them gold watches.
-After the war, some of the Russians who had been sheltered by Brocq's resistance cell had later reconnected with the former resisters, one of whom was an original member of Brocq's cell, the communist activist Stella Perkins.
+In 1960, Le Brocq invited the crew of the Soviet timber ship Jarensk to visit the site of mass graves in Westmount near Saint Helier, belonging to Soviet POWs killed by the Germans.
+The sailors donated money for the creation of a monument, and a memorial ceremony led by Spanish Republican leader Francisco Font was held annually at the site.
+In 1966, the Soviet Union honoured nineteen members of the resistance, including Le Brocq, by awarding them gold watches.
+After the war, some of the Russians who had been sheltered by Le Brocq's resistance cell were able to reconnect with former cell members, one of whom was communist activist Stella Perkins.

 Post-WWII activism and political career

-Norman Le Brocq spent the remainder of his life campaigning for working-class rights in housing and social policy and was the Communist Party's leading figure in the Channel Islands.
+Le Brocq spent the remainder of his life campaigning for working-class rights in housing and social policy and was the Communist Party's leading figure in the Channel Islands.
 After unsuccessful bids for election in the 1960s, he was elected to the States of Jersey in 1966.
-He remained in the States as a Deputy for Saint Helier until his retirement.
+He remained in the States as a Deputy for Saint Helier until his retirement in 1987.

 In 1969 Le Brocq toured the Soviet Union, visiting Leningrad, Stalingrad, Moscow, and spent two weeks at a Black Sea resort in Yalta.